-I don’t know who Luca Tosi is.
+I don’t know who Luca Tosi is either.
 The Internet doesn’t have a clue about him either.
 My knowledgeable Ethiopian tour guide has never heard of the guy.
 Yet, the memorial stone in honor of Luca Tosi (1985-2013), “a talented young man who, engaged with the ideals of peace and friendship among all nations, took part to the struggle for the return of the obelisk snatched to Rome”, stands there on the hill of Yeha Hotel in Aksum.

 Where is Aksum located?

-Mesele, my local guide from Debra Damo Tours, shows me the vastness of once bustling metropolis.
+Mesele, my local guide from Debra Damo Tours, shows me the vastness of a once-bustling metropolis.
 Royal tombs and gigantic obelisks on the left and so-called Queen of Sheba’s Bath on the right (technically, not her bath, but still equally impressive water reservoir hewn out of solid rock).

 Dude, where’s my car?

-Our bajaj, adorned by “I love Ethiopia” sticker on one side and Christ’s portrait on the other, drives up the hill of Abba Liqanos, successfully navigating through the labyrinth of rocks scattered on the road.
+Our bajaj, adorned by the “I love Ethiopia” sticker on one side and Christ’s portrait on the other, drives up the hill of Abba Liqanos, successfully navigating through the labyrinth of rocks scattered on the road.
 Our destination is the tombs of King Kaleb and his son Gebre Meskel.

-The twin tombs of the two Aksumite kings from the 6th century are an example of punctilious work of the builders of the time.
-Even if in different dimensions and shapes, the stones of the tombs are laid with high precision, creating the clean entrance into the underground chambers.
+The twin tombs of the two Aksumite kings from the 6th century are an example of the punctilious work of the builders of the time.
+Even if in different dimensions and shapes, the stones of the tombs were laid with high precision, creating a clean entrance into the underground chambers.

 People build various monuments as proof of their faith.
-Check out the example of Vung Tau, where Vietnamese erected one of the largest Jesus statues in the world!
+Check out the example of Vung Tau, where the Vietnamese erected one of the largest Jesus statues in the world!